pixelsdb/pixels/pixels-cache/README.md

 sudo ./sbin/pin-cache.sh
 ```

-Then on each node of the cluster, create a new data layout for the cached table, and update `layout_version` in Etcd to trigger cache building or replacement.
+Then create a new data layout for the cached table, and update `layout_version` in Etcd to trigger cache building or replacement.

 To stop Pixels, run `$PIXELS_HOME/sbin/stop-pixels.sh` to stop Pixels daemons on each node, and run `$PIXELS_HOME/sbin/unpin-cache.sh` to release the memory that is
 pinned by the cache on each worker node.